freeCodeCamp/guide/src/pages/bootstrap/bootstrap-forms/index.md

 ---
 ## Bootstrap Forms
 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->
-Bootstrap forms are pre written css classes which give Forms tags a better looking layout with very minimized effort and is already Cross Brosser compatible.
+Bootstrap forms are pre-written css classes which give Forms tags a better-looking layout with very minimized effort and is already Cross Browser compatible.

-Bootstrap documentation recomends the correctly use of input types such as "email", "number", etc. This helps for a better control of the clients inputs information and comes as default within the browsers.
+Bootstrap documentation recommends the correctly use of input types such as "email", "number", etc. This helps for a better control of the client inputs information and comes as default within the browsers functionality.

-In this example we could see a basic structur using the forms classes which are, '.form-group' for the input or inputs wrapper and '.form-control' for the inputs itself.
+In this example we can see a basic structure using the forms classes which are, '.form-group' for the input or inputs wrapper and '.form-control' for the inputs itself.

 ```html
 <form>
   <div class="form-group">